Aziz-ur-Rehman11/Hand-Gesture-Recognition-Using-CNN-99-Accurate/README.md

 Just open the notebook in your colab, and click run_all.
 It will download the datasets and get you the plots automatically.

-Tip: Use the 2.8 TPE from Colab.
+Tip: Use the 2.8 TPU from Colab.
 The ram is not enough to run the notebook on other processors